skypilot-org/skypilot/docs/source/reference/logging.rst

 #.
 Check the environment variable ``SKY_DISABLE_USAGE_COLLECTION`` is set: 1 means disabled and 0 means enabled.

 #.
-If the environment variable is not set or set to 0, it will collect the cluster and task resources and send them to a hosted server.
+If the environment variable is not set or set to 0, it will collect information about the cluster and task resource requirements

 #.
 If the environment variable is set to 1, it will skip any message sending.